MicrosoftDocs/query-docs/query-languages/m/m-spec-error-handling.md

 // [ Reason = "Expression.Error", Message = "A", Detail = null ]
 ```

-The preceding example can be rewritten with less syntax by using a _catch-function_ that accepts a parameter:
+The preceding example can be rewritten with less syntax by using a _catch-clause_ with a _catch-function_ that accepts a parameter:
 ```powerquery-m
 let
     x = try error "A" catch (e) => e